NetSuite Cloud ERP Replaces Microsoft Dynamics GP (Great Plains) and Microsoft Dynamics NAV (Navision) at Growing Number of Organisations

-Ease of implementation, customization, maintenance and use.
-With NetSuite, implementations are both faster and less expensive than with Microsoft Dynamics GP, while advanced customization capabilities allow users to tailor NetSuite to business practices and migrate easily with upgrades.
+Ease of implementation, customisation, maintenance and use.
+With NetSuite, implementations are both faster and less expensive than with Microsoft Dynamics GP, while advanced customisation capabilities allow users to tailor NetSuite to business practices and migrate easily with upgrades.

 Built-in multi-subsidiary management and financial consolidation.
 Microsoft ERP can consolidate multinational financial information for month-end reporting if users run separate Great Plains accounts and use external reporting tools, while NetSuite enables real-time global business management and financial consolidation for multinational, multi-subsidiary companies, needing only a web browser and an Internet connection.